cs3157/recitations/D-Bits-Binary-C-Basics/c-basics.md

 ### Integer Declarations

-There are a few modifiers we can use to specify exactly what kind of integer we want our compiler to declare for us.
+There are a few type modifiers we can use to specify exactly what kind of integer we want our compiler to declare for us.

 When we declare an integer type, we can modify it with the keyword `signed` or `unsigned` to tell the compiler the signedness of the integer.